-(Matthew 7:24) "Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.
+(Matthew 7:24) "Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 In Matthew 7:24-29, Jesus concluded His Sermon on the Mount.
 As the Son of God, Jesus is the builder of God's house, of those who are the people of God; therefore, His Spirit inspired Moses to record God's law, promises, and history in the Old Testament.
 When Jesus came to earth as the Son of God in human flesh, He taught with authority that was greater than Moses, who was a servant, not the Son, in God's House.
 When Jesus concluded His Sermon on the Mount, He told people why they should practice His words.